yoniLc/AdaCons/README.md

 # AdaCons: Adaptive Consensus Gradients Aggregation for Scaled Distributed Training

-Sample Implementation of the paper ["Adaptive Consensus Gradients Aggregation for Scaled Distributed Training"]().
+Sample Implementation of the distributed gradient aggregator from the paper ["Adaptive Consensus Gradients Aggregation for Scaled Distributed Training"]().

 ## Abstract